Broken Voices

-Broken Voices (Sbormistr) is a 2025 thriller drama film written and directed by Ondřej Provazník.
-The film set in early-1990s, inspired by Bambini di Praga case, explores the fragile line where innocence collides with abusive power.
-It follows thirteen-year-old singer Karolína, who joins her sister in a prestigious girls' choir, where the strict guidance of a demanding choirmaster Mácha begins to shape her aspirations.
+The film follows a twelve-year-old singer Karolína, who joins her sister in a prestigious girls' choir, where the strict guidance of demanding choirmaster Mácha begins to shape her aspirations.

-The film, a Czech Republic and Slovak Republic co-production premiered at 59th Karlovy Vary International Film Festival on 6 July 2025, where it was nominated for Crystal Globe.
-The film was critically appreciated, and won Europa Cinemas Label Award as well as Special Jury Mention for Kateřina Falbrová, for her performance as protagonist Karolína.
+The film, a Czech Republic and Slovak Republic co-production, premiered at 59th Karlovy Vary International Film Festival on 6 July 2025, where it was nominated for the Crystal Globe.
+The film was critically appreciated, and won Europa Cinemas Label Award as well as a Special Jury Mention for Kateřina Falbrová, for her performance as protagonist Karolína.